munificent/craftinginterpreters/book/classes.md

 ^code lox-function-bind-with-initializer (1 before, 1 after)

----

 ### Returning from init()

 We aren't out of the woods yet.
-We've been assuming here that a user-written initializer doesn't explicitly return a value because most constructors don't.
+We've been assuming that a user-written initializer doesn't explicitly return a value because most constructors don't.
-What happens if a user tries:
+What should happen if a user tries:

 ```lox
 class Foo {